The Best Gift You Can Ever Buy For Yourself:

 When buying a business, you can and should expect to make at least 25%–33% return on your cash investment.
 Plus, you will have the opportunity to produce a steady personal cash flow, and you’ll be building value that will pay you handsomely when the day arrives to sell the business.

 Many people wrongly believe that acquiring a business is a risky investment.
-Personally, I think that putting your fate in someone else’s hands has a heck of a lot more risk to it.
-While there is some inherent risk buying a business, much, if not all, can be eliminated simply by doing your research beforehand on any business you consider purchasing.
+Personally, I think that putting your fate in someone else’s hands as an employee is a lot riskier.
+While there is some inherent risk buying a business, much, if not all, can be eliminated simply by doing your research beforehand and negotiating ela terms that protect you.

 It’s funny, but “The New Year’s Resolutioners” are typically people who said the same thing last year and most probably will do so again next holiday season.
 My father-in -law has a better name for them: he calls them: “gonnas”… they’re ‘gonna’ do this, they’re ‘gonna’ do that, yet another year passes and they do nothing.

 Don’t join that crowd; it’s a one-way ticket nowhere.
 You can set everything in place to right now and, with a few simple steps, you’ll be on your way: